 The kitchen is where the magic happens.
 It’s not only where we cook, but where we entertain friends and family, start our mornings and where we relax after a long day and our dinner.
 So given the importance of the kitchen, it should be designed and made to suit your specific needs.
 In this post we’ll discover the two main kitchen design principles that will help you design a more efficient kitchen – called the work sequence and the kitchen triangle.

 The aim here is to apply few well known design principles to come up with a practically efficient kitchen.
 By efficiency, I mean the level of ease you are able to carry out the daily tasks in the kitchen.
 Think of it like a natural flow from one task to another.
 Our imaginary client in this case is a family of three, who like to spend a lot of time in the kitchen either cooking or hosting dinner parties.
 Although the design will always vary according to each clients specific needs, there are some underlying principles that can be applied to any design.
-And what what these principles you ask?
-Let’s find, shall we.

 The two main principles in kitchen design are the work sequence and the kitchen triangle.
 These are not building regulations that you absolutely must follow – just think of them as design guidelines to help you design a more efficient kitchen.
 To help us understand these principles a little better, we’ll be using the kitchen floorplan below as our example.